-THElumbar instability is a movement disorder of the spine.
-It is characterized by abnormal mobility or abnormal articulation between two or more vertebrae contiguous.
+THElumbar instability is a spinal movement disorder.
+It is characterized by abnormal mobility or abnormal articulation between two or more contiguous vertebrae.
 It can be particularly very painful.
-In this article, we are going to talk about the causes and treatment of lumbar instability.
+In this article, we will talk about causes and treatment of lumbar instability.

 Definition of lumbar instability